bosun-monitor/bosun/docs/configuration.md

 * influxTLS: Whether to use TLS when connecting to InfluxDB.
 Default is false.
 * influxTimeout: Timeout duration for connections to InfluxDB.

+#### data storage

+With bosun v0.5.0, bosun uses redis as a storage mechanism for it's internal state.
+You can either run a redis instance to hold this data, or bosun can use an embedded server if you would rather run standalone (using [ledisDb](http://ledisdb.com/))

+Config items:
+* redisHost: redis server to use.
+Ex: `localhost:6379`.
+Redis 3.0 or greater is required.
+* redisDb: redis database to use.
+Default is `0`.
+* redisPassword: redis password.

+* ledisDir: directory for ledisDb to store it's data.
+Will default to `ledis_data` in working dir if no redis host is provided.

 #### settings

 * checkFrequency: time between alert checks, defaults to `5m`